 Prairie Blazing Star is easy-to-grow, requiring little maintenance, and is tolerant of many conditions including drought, clay or dry soil; however, they do best in full sun in moist conditions.
 Dry conditions can cause leaf drop while too little sun may twist stems.
 Space plants 8″ to 12″ apart to allow enough room to expand over time.

 Deadheading after bloom isn’t needed as cutting won’t promote additional flowering.
 If flowers are left on the plant, the seeds can be a source of food for wild birds.
 If a tidier look is desirable, cut the bloom spikes off just below the bottom flowers.

 No serious insect or disease problems.
 Crown or root rot may be an issue if placed in poorly drained soils.
 Staking may be required if they get too tall and begin to flop.
 Avoid spearing the corm when stakes are inserted.

 The origin of the genus name Liatris is unknown; however, the specific epithet pycnostachya means “crowded” in Greek and is believed to refer to the arrangement of the flower heads and leaves on the stem.

 Prairie Blazing Star was a valuable and versatile plant to Native Americans.
 Roots were ground and used as a pain reliever by the Cheyenne to treat fevers, headaches, arthritis, and earaches, as well as measles, mumps, and smallpox.
 Seeds were shelled and cooked by the Paiute tribe, and the Montana Indians used the leaves as a treatment for upset stomach and as an antiseptic wash.

-With heights reaching 4 to 5-feet and a bottlebrush-like texture, Prairie Blazing Star complements finer ornamental grasses such as Fall Blooming Feather Reed Grass, Gracillimus Maiden Grass, or Northwind Switch Grass.
+With heights reaching 4 to 5-feet and a bottlebrush-like texture, Prairie Blazing Star complements finer ornamental grasses such as Fall Blooming Feather Reed Grass, Gracillimus Maiden Grass, Big Bluestem, or Northwind Switch Grass.